 (“Term” is replaced by fall or spring; X’s are replaced by year; Y’s are replaced by the student-selected 5-digit identification number.)

-- Upload the completed STUDENT ID MEMO document as a separate Microsoft Work or PDF document to the RPC Portfolio Assessment: STUDENT ID Folder in CyBox (students will have upload only access so you cannot access other submissions).
+- Upload the completed STUDENT ID MEMO document as a separate Microsoft Word or PDF document to the RPC Portfolio Assessment: STUDENT ID Folder in CyBox (students will have upload only access so you cannot access other submissions).

-- The RPC Examinations Committee chair will request access be given to the RPC Portfolio Assessment: STUDENT ID folder in CyBox by contacting the Graduate Program Staff Assistant only after evaluations and decisions are completed in order to communicate results to students correctly according to the student-selected 5-digit identification numbers.
+- The RPC Examinations Committee chair will request access be given to the RPC Portfolio Assessment: STUDENT ID folder in CyBox by contacting the Graduate Program Administrative Assistant only after evaluations and decisions are completed in order to communicate results to students correctly according to the student-selected 5-digit identification numbers.